Offerte aanvragen

 Space-saving

 Because a pointing stick is placed directly on the keyboard, it doesn't take up extra space on the desktop.
 This can be useful for people who work in a small workspace or are often on the go.
-Additionally, with a pointing stick, you don't have to take your hands off the keyboard to move the cursor, as is the case with a mouse.
-This can increase productivity because you can keep your hands in the home position while you work.
+Additionally, with a pointing stick, you don't have to remove your hands from the keyboard to move the cursor, as is the case with a mouse.
+This can increase productivity because you can keep your hands in the home position while working.
 From an ergonomic perspective, this can also be an advantage.

 In short, using a pointing stick can improve the efficiency and comfort of computer use, especially for people who do a lot of word processing or precise work and prefer not to constantly switch between keyboard and mouse.